Categories

 The base’s biologist, Blair (Brimley), theorizes that the Norwegians stumbled upon an alien shapeshifting lifeform capable of assimilating and then impersonating its prey.
 Realizing that the hostile alien may have now infiltrated their own base, the dozen men desperately seek to contain the lethal threat.

-After studying videotape footage that the ill-fated Norwegians left behind, MacReady and biologist Norris (Hallahan) go out to confirm the existence of a frozen archaeological site.
+Reviewing videotape footage that the ill-fated Norwegians left behind, MacReady and biologist Norris (Hallahan) soon confirm the existence of a frozen archaeological site.
 Norris calculates the spacecraft uncovered there dates back at least 100,000 years ago.
 More so, its parasitic inhabitant evidently thawed out from hibernation and destroyed the Norwegian base.

 MacReady and his colleagues must resist panicking in facing the chameleon-like monster they are up against.
-Recognizing that any of them has been or will be compromised, the team resorts to involuntary blood draws (proving who’s still human) and often flamethrowers to stay alive.
+Recognizing that any of them might be compromised, the team resorts to involuntary blood draws (proving who’s still human) and often flamethrowers to stay alive.
 Accelerated by sub-freezing temperatures, a lack of sleep, and deliberate sabotage of any means of escape, paranoid madness descends upon the base.
-An exhausted, half-frozen MacReady (having taken command) insists on destroying the monster – in spite of a deadly collapse in trust among his colleagues.
+A half-frozen MacReady (having forcibly taken command) insists on destroying the monster – in spite of a deadly collapse in trust among his colleagues.

 With faint hopes of rescue likely months away, the team’s dwindling survivors ominously agree upon a common goal.
 The monster’s own escape must be thwarted – no matter the cost.